 Program Description: The mission of the Office of Planning is to provide overall direction and long-range planning for Louisiana's transportation system and to administer the planning and programming functions of the Department related to highways, bridge and pavement management, data collection and analysis, congestion, safety, and public transportation/transit.

 Mission: Provide strategic direction for a seamless, multimodal transportation system.

-Goals: Provide Quality Customer Service Enhance Public Confidence Deliver Critical Infrastructure Improvements Operate a Safe and Efficient Infrastructure System 3.2.1.
+3.2.1.
 Objective: Implement an average of three percent of the Louisiana Statewide Transportation Plan each fiscal year.